 “Owing my own business I used to spend my days just sitting at my desk, missing meals which lead to binge eating and piling on weight.
 My stress levels just kept rising in proportion to my waist measurement.
 After a serious health scare I decided I needed to follow the programs I had been giving to my clients.

-The results I lost just under 15 kilos, 23.5cm’s of my waist, over 20% body fat and my blood pressure came down from 165/97 to 113./73.
-I am now a lot more productive at work which means I have been able to allocate more time to keeping myself healthy and taking time out for my family .”
+The results were amazing, I lost just under 15 kilos, 23.5cm’s of my waist, over 20% body fat and my blood pressure came down from 165/97 to 113./73.
+I am now a lot more productive at work which means I have been able to allocate more time to keeping myself healthy and taking time out for my family”.

 “I felt very unwell, unhealthy and unfit.
 My time with my children was suffering as I found I didn’t have any energy to play with them.
 I would rather sit on the couch and fall asleep.
 As soon as my wife started to call me “HEART ATTACK HARRY” I knew something needed to be done.”